 2.45.
-The guidance for mitigating significant fuel rod degradation should contain a description of both the positive and negative potential consequences of proposed actions, including quantitative data, where available and relevant, and should be simple, clear and unambiguous and contain sufficient information for the plant staff and the staff of support organizations to reach a timely decision on the actions to take during the evolution of the severe accident.
+The guidance for mitigating significant fuel rod degradation should contain a description of the positive and negative potential consequences of the proposed actions, including quantitative data when available and relevant; should be simple, clear and unambiguous; and should contain sufficient information for the plant staff and the staff of support organizations to reach a timely decision on the actions to take during the evolution of a severe accident.

 2.46.
 The guidance for mitigating significant fuel rod degradation should be presented in an appropriate form, such as guidelines, manuals, handbooks or procedures.
-The term 'guideline' here is used to describe a set of strategies and measures that describe the tasks to be executed at the plant, but which are still less strict and prescriptive than the procedures found in the EOPs.
-Manuals or handbooks typically contain a more general description of the tasks to be executed and their justification.
+In this Safety Guide, the term 'guideline' is used to describe a set of strategies and measures that describe the tasks to be executed at the plant but which are still less strict and prescriptive than the procedures found in the EOPs.
+Manuals or handbooks typically contain a more general description of the tasks to be executed and the justifications for use of those tasks.

 2.47.
-The SAMGs should be developed with an appropriate level of detail and in a format that facilitates their effective use under stressful conditions.
+SAMGs should be developed with an appropriate level of detail and in a format that facilitates their effective use under stressful conditions.
 The form of the SAMGs (i.e. whether they set out step-by-step instructions or are intended to guide flexible decisions) should be considered in the development process and should be clear to the users.

 2.48.
 The overall form of the guidelines and the selected level of detail should be evaluated during validation of the guidelines and then tested in exercises.
-Based on the outcome of such exercises, it should be judged whether the form is appropriate and whether additional detail should be included in the SAMGs.
+On the basis of such exercises, it should be judged whether the form is appropriate and whether additional detail should be included in the SAMGs.
 Exercises should enable identification of areas for improvement.